Yume Miyamoto

 Yume Miyamoto (宮本侑芽, Miyamoto Yume) is a Japanese actress, voice actress and tarento.
 She is affiliated with Himawari Theatre Group.
 Debuting as an actress during her early childhood, she would then begin acting in television dramas, live-action films, and dubs of foreign movies.
-As a voice actress, she is known for her roles as Megumi Amatsuka in GJ Club, Rumia Tingel in Akashic Records of Bastard Magic Instructor, and Rikka Takarada in SSSS.Gridman.
-She also voiced Lilo in the Japanese dub of the cartoon series Lilo & Stitch: The Series and Magine / Zenkai Magine in Kikai Sentai Zenkaiger.
+As a voice actress, she is known for her roles as Megumi Amatsuka in GJ Club, Rumia Tingel in Akashic Records of Bastard Magic Instructor, Rikka Takarada in SSSS.Gridman, Magine / Zenkai Magine in Kikai Sentai Zenkaiger.

 Biography

 Miyamoto was born in Fukuoka on January 22, 1997.
-She became affiliated with Himawari Theatre Group at the age of four, and moved to Tokyo at the age of six to continue her acting career.
+She joined the Himawari Theatre Group at the age of four, and moved to Tokyo at the age of six.
 She debuted as an actress in the television program Hamidashikeiji Jounetsukei, and she would then appear in the series Ai no Ie: Nakimushi Sato to 7-Ri no Ko at the age of six.
-She continued acting in television dramas and movies, such as appearing in an episode of the Japanese television drama Socrates in Love.
-She voiced the character of Lilo in the Japanese dub of Lilo & Stitch: The Series.
+She continued acting in television dramas and films, such as appearing in an episode of the Japanese television drama Socrates in Love.

 In 2013, Miyamoto played her first main role in an anime series as Megumi Amatsuka in GJ Club.
-Miyamoto and Maya Uchida performed the series' first ending theme "I Wish (Tokimeki no Mahou) (I wish ~ときめきの魔法~), while Miyamoto, Uchida, Suzuko Mimori, and Chika Arakawa performed the series' fourth ending theme "Hashiridasou!" (走りだそう！).
+Miyamoto and Maaya Uchida performed the series' first ending theme "I Wish (Tokimeki no Mahou) (I wish ~ときめきの魔法~), while Miyamoto, Uchida, Suzuko Mimori, and Chika Arakawa performed the series' fourth ending theme "Hashiridasou!" (走りだそう！).

 In 2016, Miyamoto played the role of Mahiru Kasumi in the multimedia franchise Aikatsu Stars!.
 In 2017, she played the role of Rumia Tingel in the anime series Akashic Records of Bastard Magic Instructor.
 Miyamoto, Akane Fujita, and Ari Ozawa performed the series' ending theme "Precious You".
 In 2018, she played the roles of Yuri Kazami in Miss Caretaker of Sunohara-sou and Rikka Takarada in SSSS.Gridman.

-In 2021, she played the lead female role of Magine in the tokusatsu series Kikai Sentai Zenkaiger.
+In 2021, she played the lead female role of Magine in the japanese superhero drama Kikai Sentai Zenkaiger.